TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/output/README.md

 ground_truth_tk: Documents consisted of corresponding tokens with same length compared to ground truth.
 (For confusion probability)

 .Rdata file: Some R ojbects that need much time to generate.
-We store them here and we load it directly in R code chunks when we need it.
+We store them here and we load it directly in R code chunks wherever we need it.